Seahawks mailbag: What’s the situation at cornerback? And any changes to training camp?

 Q: @ImFrank4u asked: Is the coaching staff organizing training camp any differently than in years past?

-A: That’ll be interesting to watch because the Seahawks did indeed make a change to how it conducted things during OTAs and mini-camp that it could well take into training camp.
+A: That’ll be interesting to watch because the Seahawks did indeed make a change in how they conducted things during OTAs and mini-camp that they could well take into training camp.

 Specifically, the Seahawks did much of their running game work during walk-throughs while saving much of the passing game sessions for the on-field workouts.